hortonworks/data-tutorials/tutorials/cda/building-an-hvac-system-analysis-application/tutorial-2.md

 **Have all the required services for HDF sandbox started up?**

 If unsure, you can login to Ambari at [http://sandbox-hdf.hortonowrks.com:8080](http://sandbox-hdf.hortonowrks.com:8080).
 If you haven't setup Ambari `admin` password, refer to the link: [admin-password-reset](https://hortonworks.com/tutorial/learning-the-ropes-of-the-hortonworks-sandbox/#admin-password-reset) cause you will need the password for performing Ambari REST API Calls and operating on services in the Ambari UI.
 The Ambari Dashboard will **Background Operations Running window**, which is accessible by the gear icon at the top right of Ambari.
 From there, you should see **Start All Services** with a green progress bar near it.

+## Overview of Shell Code Used in Both Approaches

+In **approach 1**, you will manually run the code line by line to setup the development environment.
+Yet in **approach 2**, you will download and execute a shell script to automate development environment setup.
+The shell code `tee -a <file> << EOF ...
+EOF` appends Google's Public DNS to `/etc/resolve.conf` to translate a variety of hostnames to IP addresses.
+The problem that this configuration potentially solves is using Google's Public DNS to translate `s3.amazonaws.com` to an IP address that services in the application can use to get data.
+The next couple lines of code initialize variables that will be used in the Ambari REST API Calls.
+The `wait()` function waits for Ambari services on HDF or HDP to stop or start.
+The two `curl` commands are used for sending JSON data by Ambari REST API Calls to tell the Ambari Server to overwrite the existing NiFi service state to INSTALLED (means STOPPED) or STARTED.
+First we tell Ambari we want to STOP the NiFi service.
+Next we backup and remove the pre-existing NiFi flow to clean the NiFi canvas, so we can do development.
+Lastly, we tell Ambari to START the NiFi service for the changes to take effect.

 ## Approach 1: Manually Setup Development Platforms via CLI